cisco-en-programmability/dnacenter-go-sdk/README.md

 ## Getting started

 The first think you need to do is to generate an API client.
-There are two options to do it: using parameters or environment variables
+There are two options to do it:

+1. Parameters
+2. Environment variables

 ### Parameters